lmullen/jekyll_figure/README.md

     figures:
       dir: /figures

+If you would like the figures to be enumerated (e.g., "Figure 1," "Figure 2") then add this value to `_config.yml`:

+    figures:
+      enumerate: true

 ## Usage

-Creates a Liquid figure tag.
-The figure tag should take this form:
+To add a figure, use the figure tag in this form:

     {% figure filename svg,png,pdf 'Your caption here' %}